-Rub your bonsai tree thoroughly with a solution of 1 cup of 70% rubbing alcohol, with 30oz of water to remove any bugs from your bonsai tree.
-Insecticide and pesticides can be used to further remove pests.
+Rub your bonsai tree thoroughly with a solution of 1 cup of 70% rubbing alcohol with 30oz of water to remove any bugs from your bonsai tree.
+Insecticides and pesticides can be used to remove pests further.
 Consider using neem oil, garlic, or essential oils as a natural alternative.

 Now bear in mind that individual bugs may require specific action in order to remove them.
 So which bugs cause the most damage to your bonsai tree, and how exactly can you remove the likes of scale, aphids, or even slugs and snails?
 Keep reading to find out more.